 4.1 Meeting functional performance statements

 The statements set out in clause 4.2 are intended to describe the functional performance of ICT enabling people to locate, identify, and operate ICT functions, and to access the information provided, regardless of physical, cognitive or sensory abilities.
-Any ability impairments may be permanent, temporary or situational.

-ICT meeting the applicable requirements of clauses 5 to 13 is deemed to have met a level of accessibility conformant with the present document and consistent with the user accessibility needs identified in clause 4.2 (Functional performance statements).
+Any differences in ability may be permanent, temporary or situational.
+The requirements in clauses 5 to 13 provide specific testable criteria for accessible ICT, corresponding to the user needs reflected in clause 4.2.

-NOTE 1: The relationship between the requirements from clauses 5 to 13 and the accessibility-related user needs is set out in Annex B.
+NOTE 1: The relationship between the requirements from clauses 5 to 13 and the functional performance statements is set out in Annex B.

-NOTE 2: The intent of clause 4.2 is to describe the users' accessibility needs in accessing the full functionality and documentation of the product or the service with or without the use of assistive technologies.
+NOTE 2: The intent of clause 4.2 is to describe the ICT performance in enabling users to access the full functionality and documentation of the product or the service with or without the use of assistive technologies.

-NOTE 3: The methods of meeting the accessibility needs of users with multiple impairments will depend on the specific combination of impairments.
+NOTE 3: The methods of meeting the accessibility needs of users with multiple access needs will depend on the specific combination of needs.
 Meeting these user accessibility needs may be addressed by considering multiple clauses in clause 4.2.

 NOTE 4: Several users' accessibility needs rely on ICT providing specific modes of operation.
-If a user is to activate, engage or switch to the mode that complies with his or her user accessibility needs, the method for activating, engaging or switching to that mode is also expected to comply with the same user accessibility needs.
+If a user is to activate, engage or switch to the mode that complies with his or her user accessibility needs, the method for activating, engaging or switching to that mode would need to comply with the same user accessibility needs.

 4.2 Functional performance statements